Trevor Lawrence's five turnovers bury Jaguars in 29-21 loss to Eagles

 Lawrence's first half struggles continued in the second half.
 After fumbling twice in the first half, Lawrence threw an interception and lost another fumble in the third quarter and was unable to establish rhythm in the elements.

-With the Jaguars down 23-14 in the fourth quarter, Lawrence was strip sacked by Reddick.
+With the Jaguars down 23-14 in the fourth quarter, Lawrence was strip sacked by Reddick again.
 The turnover led to a five-yard Miles Sanders touchdown run that gave the Eagles a 29-14 lead with 9 minutes left in the fourth quarter.

 The Jaguars would answer with a 1:30 touchdown drive capped off by another touchdown grab by Agnew.